Gluten Free Spice Cake with Maple Frosting

 In a separate bowl, mix eggs, egg whites, vanilla paste and buttermilk (or milk + lemon juice).

-Slowly add the liquid mix to the dry mix, beating until smooth.
+Slowly add the liquid mix to the dry mix, beating just until smooth (not more than 1 minute).

 Pour into the prepared pans and smooth tops with a rubber spatula.

-For cakes, bake for 40 minutes; for cupcakes, test after 20 minutes for doneness.
+For cakes, bake for 40 minutes; for cupcakes, test after 20 minutes for doneness; for sheet pan, approximately 40-42 minutes.
 To test the cakes for doneness, insert a cake tester or toothpick in the middle of each cake and be sure it comes out clean, with very few dry crumbs attached.
 The cakes will also begin to pull away slightly from the sides of the pans.
 Add time if necessary to fully bake the cakes.

-When done, turn off the oven and leave the oven door open to let the cakes cool slowly there for 5 minutes or so, then remove the cakes to a cooling rack.
+When done, turn off the oven and leave the oven door open to let the cakes cool slowly there for 3-5 minutes, then remove the cakes to a cooling rack.
 After 15-20 minutes of total cooling time, gently invert the cakes to remove them from the pans, then flip gently back onto the cooling rack until fully cooled.
+(No need to remove from pans if baking in a sheet pan.)

 Maple Frosting